woodsond/MyPlan-JPMorgan-Chase-Hackathon-/README.md

 2. Input the values into your `.env` file for the requested fields.

+## Database

+1. To bring up the database, make sure that you are in the project root, and run `docker-compose up`.

 ## API

 1. Run `npm i` in your `api` folder.